eko24kulkangitchal/challenge/README.md

 You're after a Flag which is stored as encrypted pieces of a puzzle in this repository.

-To decrypt each piece and recover the Flag you'll need to look at the repository as well as its contributors.
+To decrypt each piece and recover the Flag you'll need to look at the repository as well as its contributors and their activity.

-The Flag will reveal itself only once you have _decrypted_ all pieces and _put them in the right order_.
+The Flag will "reveal" itself only once you have _decrypted_ all pieces and _put them in the right order_.

 You may want to look in non-trivial places.